Hello and welcome to Sewgirl website and blog.

 Whether you have been to one of my workshops or embarking on a Sewgirl pattern, this blog aims to help you through the sewing process, to make your experience more enjoyable.

-If you are interested in purchasing a Sewgirl pattern, please click the link below which will take you to the Etsy shop.
+If you are interested in purchasing a Sewgirl pattern, please click the SHOP button in the menu which will take you to the Etsy shop.

 Happy sewing !
 X Fiona